17 Simple Things To Quit Buying To Save More Money

 8. Books

-Books can be surprisingly expensive if you buy them regularly.
-If you love reading, making better use of your local library is one of the easiest ways to save money.
+Books can be pretty expensive if you buy them regularly.
+If, like me, you love reading, making better use of your local library is one of the easiest ways to save money.

 Many libraries also offer free ebooks and audiobooks, so you can read on your phone or e-reader without spending anything.
 It’s a simple swap that can save a lot over time.